-4. D 4.
-Desired outcomes Desired outcomes and how they will be measured Success criteria Α. To ensure classroom teaching is precise and of a high quality to meet the needs of disadvantaged pupils so that they make progress by meeting (or exceeding) age related national expectations.
+4. De 4.
+Desired outcomes Desired outcomes and how they will be measured Success criteria A. To ensure classroom teaching is precise and of a high quality to meet the needs of disadvantaged pupils so that they make progress by meeting (or exceeding) age related national expectations.
 To ensure pupils consolidate basic skills To respond rapidly with targeted teaching for pupils at risk of underachievement.
 Pupils will meet (or exceed) age related national expectations in English and maths.
 All staff will receive appropriate CPD to facilitate development and high quality teaching.
 Teachers will use accurate formative assessment to adapt teaching sequences (and plans) to pupil need.
 Teachers will give pupils weekly opportunities to consolidate key skills in phonics, reading and maths Support staff will support learning effectively.
-Additional intervention sessions will take place, based on gaps/need. В. To develop opportunities for oracy across the school.
+Additional intervention sessions will take place, based on gaps/need. В. To develop opportunities for oracy across the school across the curriculum.
 To embed and sustain a reading culture that ensures all pupils read regularly and develop 'a love of books.'
 Pupils read regularly and have access to high quality texts within guided reading Pupils will write extended pieces each week and receive effective feedback to improve these pieces.
 Pupils will write weekly maths journal entries to develop mathematical language and reasoning skills.
-Daily 10 minute oracy lessons will take place in each class.
 Weekly oracy assemblies will provide structure and scaffolding for speaking and listening.
+A class oracy follow up activity will take place in each class each week.
 Pupils read regularly (4 x a week) outside of normal class reading.
 Pupils (who need to) will have opportunities for additional reading in school.
 Guided reading sessions will include elements of retrieval, meaning and inference.
 Quantity/quality of reading will be tracked each week and celebrated in assembly.
+5 x 10 minute demonstration reading sessions will be led by teachers each week 1 x vocabulary and 2 x grammar sessions will be taught per week.
 Teachers will give pupils precise feedback which the pupils can respond to each week.
 Pupils will complete maths journal entries each week.
 C. Pupils will be proactive, organised and enthusiastic learners.
 Pupils will have a structured termly mentoring meeting with their teacher.
 Termly mentoring meetings will show that pupils are 'on green' for their behaviour and effort.
 High quality and an appropriate quantity of work produced will be evident in book scrutinies.
 D. All disadvantaged pupils will meet national expectations for attendance and punctuality.
-All our disadvantaged pupils will match or exceed national averages for non-disadvantaged pupils (96.4%).
+All our disadvantaged pupils will match or exceed national averages for non-disadvantaged pupils.
+(96.4% Autumn 2016 and spring 2017).
 Parents will be informed each term of their child's colour coded attendance bands.
-The school will contact parents proactively if attendance slips.
+The school will write letters/contact parents proactively if attendance slips.
 Families to engage with Educational Welfare Officer.
 Breakfast club will be offered to priority pupils.
 E. School will deliver an engaging, broad and varied curriculum.
 The 'Loops of Learning' curriculum approach will provide pupils with exciting events to begin topics and showcase events to conclude them.
 Age appropriate subject skills will be taught within a thematic approach.
 In year 6, pupils will access specialist science teachers and an artist each week.
 Pupils will be exposed to a wide range of social, cultural, enrichment and sporting experiences within (and outside) the school day.
 F. Pupils will have opportunities in school to read, consolidate x tables and complete homework (if necessary).
 Pupils will read at least 4 times per week Pupils will complete x table rock stars practice sessions each week.